fdcastel/Proxmox-Automation/PSCloudInit.md

 - **`-Install`**: Installs the script as a Windows Scheduled Task that runs at system startup
   - Copies the script to `C:\Windows\Setup\Scripts\`
-  - Creates a scheduled task named "CloudInit-WindowsSetup"
+  - Creates a scheduled task named "PSCloudInit-Startup"
   - Task runs at startup with SYSTEM privileges

 - **`-Verbose`**: Enable detailed diagnostic output for troubleshooting